Inpatient Drug and Alcohol Rehab: 30 Day, 60 Day, & Long Term

 How Much Does Inpatient Addiction Treatment Cost?

 The average cost of inpatient drug rehab ranges from $300 to $800 per day, or between $10,000 to $25,000 for a typical 30-day stay.
-With insurance coverage, out-of-pocket costs can be significantly lower, sometimes ranging from $2,000 to $8,000 per month, depending on your plan and coverage details.
+This is the raw cost before health insurance or other forms of payment assistance are factored in.

 The exact cost of the program depends on several factors, including the length of stay, the amenities offered, the facility’s location, and whether it’s a standard or luxury rehab center.
 While these programs are more expensive upfront, they provide round-the-clock care, structured treatment plans, and a safe environment for recovery, which can improve long-term outcomes.

 Compared to inpatient rehab, drug detox programs usually cost between $250 and $1,000 per day, but they are shorter in duration.
-Outpatient addiction treatment programs are more affordable, averaging $100 to $500 per session or week, but may not offer the same level of support and structure as inpatient care.
+Outpatient addiction treatment programs are more affordable, averaging $100 to $250 per session (sometimes multiple sessions per week), but may not offer the same level of support and structure as inpatient care.

 Not sure you can afford the price tag for inpatient treatment?
 Payment options are available – call now to talk through your options.